0xdefh/0xdefh.github.io/_tabs/services.md

 ---
 # the default layout is 'page'
 icon: fas fa-info-circle
-order: 5
+order: 1
 image:
   path: /assets/img/0xdef_logo.png
 ---

-## 0xdef. - Intelligence Services
+## Cybercrime: An Economy-Wide Threat

 ![0xdef_logo](/assets/img/0xdef_logo.png)

-Cybercrime isn't just an individual threat—it impacts Vietnam’s entire economy.
-With extensive experience in cybercrime investigations, I'm committed to making Vietnam safer by exposing fraud, phishing, and scams that harm our people and businesses.
+Cybercrime isn't just an individual threat, it impacts Vietnam’s entire economy.
+With extensive experience in cybercrime investigations, We are committed to making Vietnam safer by exposing fraud, phishing, and scams that harm our people and businesses.

 Our services go beyond investigations.
-I proactively monitor the dark web, social media, and online threats, tracking data leaks and criminal activity to prevent financial and reputational damage.
-By fighting cybercrime, will help protect Vietnam’s digital future.
+We proactively monitor the dark web, social media, and online threats, tracking data leaks and criminal activity to prevent financial and reputational damage.
+By fighting cybercrime, We will help protect Vietnam’s digital future.

+We provide below services

+## Our Services

-### Cybercrime Investigation Services
+### 1. Cyber Investigation

 The Services provide detailed reports on:

-1. Investigating fraud, scams, and phishing attempts to verify legitimacy.
-2. Identifying threat actors—determining those responsible for attacks, including potential insider threats or unethical competitors.
-3. Gathering targeted intelligence based on specific requests.
+o	Provide detailed reports on fraud, scams, and phishing attempts to verify legitimacy. o	Identify threat actors responsible for attacks, including potential insider threats and unethical competitors. o	Gather targeted intelligence based on specific client requests.

-### Dark Web & Threat Actor Monitoring
+### 2. Threat Actor Monitoring & Tracking

-I offer continuous monitoring and tracking of:
+We offer continuous monitoring and tracking of:

-1. Keywords relevant to our clients.
-2. Threat actor tactics and activities.
-3. Data leaks and compromised web content.
-4. Social media content using our custom crawler.
-5. Phishing sites and scams targeting our clients.
+o	Continuously monitor keywords relevant to our clients. o	Track threat actor tactics and activities. o	Monitor data leaks and compromised web content. o	Analyze social media content using our custom crawler. o	Detect phishing sites and scams targeting our clients.

-## Contact for more information
+## Contact Us

+For more information about our services, please contact us at:
 📧 Email: zeroska.dev@gmail.com

-📞 Phone Number: +84383160201